GPU instances

 GPU drivers

 After creating a node of an instance type with a GPU, the node becomes part of the cluster, but GPU resources are not immediately usable.
-In order to make GPUs accessible to Kubernetes, you need to install GPU drivers on the node.
+To make GPUs accessible to Kubernetes, you need to install GPU drivers on the node.

-GPU driver plugins help to achieve this goal.
-GPU driver plugin installation on the cluster/node varies based on the cloud provider or desired behavior.
+GPU driver plugins help achieve this goal.
+The installation of GPU driver plugins on the cluster/node varies depending on the cloud provider or desired behavior.

-CAST AI does the validation to ensure that the driver exists on a cluster, before performing any kind of autoscaling.
+Cast AI validates to ensure that the driver exists on a cluster before performing any kind of autoscaling.
 If it doesn't detect the driver, it creates a pod event with details on solving the problem.

 Driver detection